evank800/EKG/README.md

 Power supply uses 5V->3.3v voltage regulator with decoupling capacitors attached to input and output.
 <h3>Reference Voltage</h3>
 This circuit halve the supply output voltage through the means of voltage divider and  buffer using an op amp.
+<h3>Filtering/Pre-Amplifying Stage</h3>
+This stage tries to suppress as much noise present in the inputs before sending them into an instrumentation op amp, cancelling out any common bias present in both inputs and amplifying the output a certain factor(depends on the mountable resistors)
+<h3>Actice Filter/Amplifier</h3>
+Here, I've designed an active bandpass filter, thus picking out the frequencies only relavant to typical electrocardiac signals(around 1Hz-50Hz).
+The Amplifier thus then amplify the "clean" signal by the factor of 10.

 <h2>PCB Design</h2>
 <img width="668" alt="ekg_pcb" src="https://github.com/user-attachments/assets/dcedaf93-6d46-499c-8066-35a59a329e05">